hayekw/acegf-ietf-draft/draft-wang-acegf-protocol.md

 --- back

-# Appendix A. Implementation Considerations for Resource-Constrained Devices
+# Implementation Considerations for Resource-Constrained Devices

 For IoT devices with limited RAM that cannot support the 'Standard' Argon2id profile (256 MiB), the following optimizations are RECOMMENDED: